Lord-Raven/Tamabotchi/README.md

-I'm writing a little Tamagotchi-style stage for Chub Venus.
+I'm writing a little Tamagotchi-style stage (extension) for Chub.ai.